 I don’t like the tone or many of the ideas the WSJ seems to set forth: that shared use = conflict, that machines are needed for flow, and that there should be segregation.
 A flow trail can be built by hand, it just takes a hell of a lot longer to do.
 The same could be said for flowy trails.
 And why not divert some of the illegal energies they cite into hand building, and perhaps learning about legitimate or sanctioned trails and flow?
 I don’t doubt that on a fast trail with poor sight lines bikes can be a problem.
 Skidiots certainly are a problem.
 On a trail with high use bikes and/or horses could be a problem, or nuisance.
 Even a crowded hiking only trail is not my cup of tea.
 Long story short, diversity is good in my opinion, but so is segregation at times.
 As said elsewhere, this is a case-by-case situation, and sometimes after the cake is divided, or people know the cake is there, things need to change or evolve to work out the bugs….we’re only human…and trolls.
 The same people producing some of the comments or trolling the links above are the same folks you could meet on the trail, or they are the same folks ruining or making the trail scene what it is wherever you may be.
 The good, bad, ugly, and insightful or enlightening sides of humanity are real.
 It’s too bad the old adage that a “spoiled apple ruins the bunch” is often true.
 However, sometimes our perceptions are certainly off or can’t be trusted.

 One interesting question I have contemplated at length is something the WSJ article above mentioned, that is whether bike-specific trails reduce illegal building.
 Do sanctioned trails with flowy bike (and trail running) rhythm or true flow/gravity/roller trails lessen the likelihood of someone trying their hand at building illegally, or poaching hiking only trails on a bike for that matter?
 Escaping getting busted for illegal building is much harder on an excavator.
 So is creating a flow/roller trail by hand.
 Regardless, I think the jury is still out on whether bike friendly or specific trails reduce illegal builds and poaching.
-I am aware of places where “good” trails exist in large quantities, but “extra” trails are still born.
+I am aware of places where “good” trails exist in large quantities, but “extra” illegal trails are still born.
 Again, I think this is a case-by-case, or area, situation.
-Conducting a study on this would be quite an undertaking.

 In places where there are no legal moto trails I can attest to motos riding or poaching most or all trails as they please, or they ride on their own illegal trails.
 In the 80’s when mountain bikes first started hitting trails there were practically no bike restrictions on trails, but this rapidly changed and most trails were off limits.
 Bikes primarily got pushed to dirt roads, single track was left to hikers.
 As a result, poaching on hiking trails was rampant.
 I’m not sure what the stats on illegal building were during this change, or even now.
 I’m not sure how much new access or sanctioned building, or even flow trails, have effected poaching and pirate trails.
 My guess is that it is reduced, but whether the difference is “significant” is questionable.
 Suffice it to say that I don’t envy the trail planners that have to crunch data (or guess) to strike a balance of needs and wants.
 It’s hard enough sweating for sweet on the ground.